-34. Criminal actions
+35. Criminal actions

-School employees must inform the Head teacher (Chair of Governors if the employee is the Head teacher) immediately if they are subject to a criminal conviction, caution, ban, police enquiry, investigation or pending prosecution.
-The Head teacher or Chair will discuss the situation with the employee in the context of their role and responsibilities in order to help safeguard children, other employees at the school and the school's reputation.
+School employees must inform the headteacher/principal (Chair of Governors if the employee is the headteacher/principal) immediately if they are subject to a criminal conviction, caution, ban, police enquiry, investigation or pending prosecution.
+The headteacher/principal or Chair will discuss the situation with the employee in the context of their role and responsibilities in order to help safeguard children, other employees at the school and the school's reputation.